thoughtram/blog/gatsby/content/blog/2015-02-19-futuristic-routing-in-angular.md

 <p><a ng-link="user">User View</a></p>
 ```

 As you can see, we don't have to set an `href` attribute, since `routerLink` takes care of that.
-The directive itself takes a component name to navigate to once the link is clicked, which in our case is `user`.
-Again, here the running code:
+The directive itself takes a component name to navigate to once the link is clicked, which in our case is `user.

-{% include plunk.html url="http://embed.plnkr.co/dds8KE/preview" %}

 ## Linking with dynamic parameters